-Aseistakieltäytyjäliitto (Union Of Conscientious objectors, AKL) is an anti-militarist peace organization.
-It acts as an advocacy organization for conscientious objectors (civilian servants, total objectors, reserve objectors) and, on the other hand, is an open-for-everyone anti-militarist youth organization that deals with also other issues than those directly related to conscientious objection.
-Anyone, regardless of age or gender, can join.
+Aseistakieltäytyjäliitto (Union Of Conscientious Objectors, AKL) is an anti-militarist peace organization.
+It acts as an advocacy organization for conscientious objectors (civilian servants, total objectors, reserve objectors) and is also an open-for-everyone anti-militarist youth organization that deals with other issues than those directly related to conscientious objection as well.
+Anyone, regardless of age or gender, is welcome to join!

 What do we want?

 The Alliance sees the inequalities between people and the lack of real influence that create and sustain militaristic structures as the cause of the wars.
 It works to eliminate these causes and break militarism.
 It sees both compulsory military service and army as unnecessary and detrimental to the well-being of humanity.

 AKL does not believe in security that is based on weapons.
 It is a false starting point that the interests of different states and the people who live in them are the opposite, that security is security against other states, against other people.
 Killing or preparing to kill other people does not provide protection against real threats, such as environmental problems or poverty.
 Rather, war and armaments exacerbate these problems by wasting the much-needed economic and human resources to solve and prevent them.

 AKL wants to play its part in building a world with true security.
 Security that is not based on weapons but on the fact that nobody needs weapons anymore.
 AKL's activities are based on the International Declaration of Opponents of War:

 “War is a crime against humanity.
 I am therefore determined not to support any kind of war, and to strive for the removal of all causes of war”